-The Employer will assign the hours of work for represented individuals.
+The University will assign the hours of work for overtime-eligible represented individuals.
 All hours worked in excess of forty (40) hours in a seven (7) day workweek constitutes overtime.
-Overtime hours will be compensated at a rate of one and one-half (1-1/2) times the represented individual's regular rate of pay.
+Overtime hours will be compensated at a rate of one and one-half (1 1⁄2) times the overtime-eligible represented individual's regular rate of pay.